Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "min-height-proportion": the minimum percent of the drawing area's height that the table should consume (between @c 0.0 to @c 1.0, representing 0% to 100%).
 - @c "highlight-pen": the pen used for highlighting cells, which includes [pen](#pen-properties) properties.
+- @c "default-borders": an array of boolean values, representing whether the default borders of the cell should be drawn.
+These values go clockwise, starting at 12 o'clock.
 - Some base properties available to [graphs](#graph-properties).

 Note that it is recommended to set @c "fit-row-to-content" to @c true for shorter tables to better fit them to the page.
 Likewise, set @c "fit-row-to-content" to @c false for taller tables that are meant to consume most of a page's height.

 The remaining properties are executed in the following order:
+- @c "row-group": a numeric array representing which rows to apply label grouping to.\n Across each provided row, this will combine consecutive cells with the same label into one cell.
+- @c "column-group": a numeric array representing which columns to apply label grouping to.\n Down each provided column, this will combine consecutive cells with the same label into one cell.
+- @c "alternate-row-color": applies "zebra stripes" down the rows.
+  Available options are:
+  - @c "color": the base row color for the starting row; a shaded/tinted version of this color will be applied to every other row.
+  - @c "start": the row to start the alternating from.
+(Default is 0.)
+  - @c "stops": an array of which columns to skip over when applying the row alternating color.\n This is an array of @c "position" items.
 - @c "row-add": commands a series of rows to be added, which is an array of row properties containing the following:
   - @c "position": where to insert the row.\n
        Refer to the [position](#position-properties) properties that are available.
   - @c "constants": an array of strings to fill the row with (left-to-right).
   - @c "background": the background color of the row.
-- @c "row-group": a numeric array representing which rows to apply label grouping to.\n Across each provided row, this will combine consecutive cells with the same label into one cell.
 - @c "row-color": an array of row and color pairs, which contain the following properties:
   - @c "position": which row to apply a background color.\n Refer to the [position](#position-properties) properties that are available.
   - @c "background": the background color of the row.
   - @c "stops": an array of which columns to skip over when changing the row's color.\n This is an array of @c "position" items.
+- @c "row-bold": an array of rows, which contain the following properties:
+  - @c "position": which row to make bold.\n
+       Refer to the [position](#position-properties) properties that are available.
+  - @c "stops": an array of which columns to skip over when bolding the row.\n This is an array of @c "position" items.
+- @c "row-borders": an array of row border specifications, which contain the following:
+  - @c "position": which row to edit.\n
+       Refer to the [position](#position-properties) properties that are available.
+  - @c "borders": an array of boolean values, representing whether the borders of the cell should be drawn.
+These values go clockwise, starting at 12 o'clock.
+  - @c "stops": an array of which rows to skip over when changing the row's borders.\n This is an array of @c "position" items.
 - @c "row-content-align": an array of commands to align the content inside of the cells across a row.
   - @c "position": which row to change the content alignment in.\n